There’s no denying the fact that for some women with PCOS, inositol supplements can be an absolute saving grace.

 FAQs ABOUT INOSITOL FOR PCOS

-Yes, you can take inositol even if you don’t have PCOS.
-As a matter of fact, inositol supplementation is used for conditions like anxiety and depression.
+You can take inositol even if you don’t have PCOS.
+As a matter of fact, inositol supplementation is used for other conditions, such as anxiety and depression.

 Inositol is an important nutrient that regulates insulin and FSH, which are two hormones that strongly impact PCOS symptoms.